yacinebenchehida/SAMPLE/inst/README.md

 dev.off()
 ```

 The results confirm that SAMPLE consistently detects stable prevalence estimates more quickly when the true prevalence is either very low or very high (Figure S2).

+# The Influence of sampling on prevalence estimation in SAMPLE
+## No sampling and errors in prevalence estimates
+## Sampling and errors in prevalence estimates